hoelzer/dfg/README.md

 Thanks [@nise](https://github.com/nise) and [@ThiloKr](https://github.com/ThiloKr) for the [suggested changes to make author publications bold](https://github.com/hoelzer/dfg/issues/47) and [@shervinsafavi](https://github.com/shervinsafavi) for the PR implementing them.

+Thanks [@wallscheid](https://github.com/wallscheid) for adding an english CV [according to 53.200 – 03/23 DFG form](https://www.dfg.de/de/formulare-53-200-elan-246806).
+Please note that this CV needs to be additionally compiled via `pdflatex` if you want to use it.

 _Please let me know if I accidentally forgot a contribution!
 Thanks all contributors!_

 ## Compilation